jackocnr/intl-tel-input/README.md

 **loadUtils**
 _Note: this is only needed if you're lazy loading the plugin script itself (intlTelInput.js).
 If not then just use the `utilsScript` option._
 Load the utils.js script (included in the lib directory) to enable formatting/validation etc. See [Utilities Script](#utilities-script) for more information.
+This method should only be called once per page.
+It returns a Deferred object, so you can chain it with `.done(callback)` to know when it's finished.
 ```js
 $.fn.intlTelInput.loadUtils("build/js/utils.js");
 ```